IBM/AutoMLPipeline.jl/docs/src/man/pipeline.md

 the expression, `a + b`, is equivalent to `ComboPipeline(a,b)`.
 The elements `a` and `b` can be transformers, filters, learners or pipeline themselves.

+### Pipeline Structure
+The linear pipeline accepts the following arguments wrapped in a `Dictionary` type argument:
+- `:name` -> alias name for the pipeline
+- `:machines` -> a Vector learners/transformers/pipelines
+- `:machine_args` -> arguments to elements of the pipeline

+For ease of usage, the following function calls are supported:
+- `Pipeline(Vector{<:Machine},args::Dict())` # using vectors of learners/transformers
+- `Pipeline(machs...)` # using ntuples of learners/transformers

+### ComboPipeline Structure
+ComboPipeline or feature union pipeline accepts similar arguments with the linear pipeline and follows similar convenient helper
+functions:
+- `ComboPipeline(Vector{<:Machine},args::Dict())` # using vectors of learners/transformers
+- `ComboPipeline(machs...)` # using ntuples of learners/transformers

+Note: Please refer to the `Pipeline Tutorial` for illustrations of their usage.